Skip to Content

 Composition

-All GenSX components support nesting, a pattern to access component outputs via a child function.
-This creates a natural way to pass data between steps:
+All GenSX components support composition through standard programming patterns.
+This creates a natural way to pass data between steps and organize workflows:

 Visual clarity

-Workflow composition with JSX reads naturally from top to bottom like a standard programming language.
+Workflow composition reads naturally from top to bottom like a standard programming language:

 Contrast this with graph APIs, where you need to build a mental model of the workflow from a node/edge builder: